-Project Title: An integrated approach for the transformation of post-mining land and infrastructure use in South Africa
+Project Title: An integrated approach for the transformation of post-mining land use in South Africa

 Supervisors: Jennifer L. Broadhurst, Brett Cohen

-The objective of this research, therefore, is to develop a methodology which integrates mine closure planning with regional land use and socio-economic planning over the life of mine, for the transformation of post-mining land in South Africa into an economically viable land use.
-This will include an evaluation of current approaches to mine closure and post-mining land use planning at a site and regional level.
-By identifying the gaps and influencing factors in the current approaches and decision-making processes, the research intends to develop a methodology to support decision-making for post-mining land use.
-This methodology will be applied to two case studies: the first being a case study where agriculture is the land use alternative using fibre-producing crops due to their potential to spur economic development, and the second being a mine in the early stages of development.
+The objective of this research, therefore, is to interrogate the potential to integrate mine closure planning with regional land use and socio-economic planning, for the transformation of post-mining land in South Africa into an economically viable land use.
+Through a comprehensive review of the published literature, interviews with relevant experts and participant observation, the research intends to examine the current discourse and emerging practices around mine closure and post-mining land use.
+An evaluation of a case study where agriculture is the land use alternative, using fibre-producing crops due to their potential to spur economic development, will be presented.